apireno/surrealDB_embedding_model/README.md

 1.  **Download an embedding model:** Download a pre-trained embedding model, such as the GloVe model, from [https://nlp.stanford.edu/projects/glove/](https://nlp.stanford.edu/projects/glove/) or the specific version from [https://www.kaggle.com/datasets/watts2/glove6b50dtxt](https://www.kaggle.com/datasets/watts2/glove6b50dtxt).
 2.  **Set up your SurrealDB database:** Either install a version in your environment/laptop [https://surrealdb.com/docs/surrealdb/introduction/start](https://surrealdb.com/docs/surrealdb/introduction/start) or go the cloud route [https://surrealdb.com/cloud](https://surrealdb.com/cloud).
-4.  **Environment Variables:** Ensure your SurrealDB credentials are set as environment variables.
+3.  **Environment Variables:** Ensure your SurrealDB credentials are set as environment variables.
-3.  **Update `constants.py` (or use CLI inputs):** Modify the `constants.py` file to include the path to your downloaded model and SurrealDB connection details you can also use the CLI interface to set these.
+4.  **Update `constants.py` (or use CLI inputs):** Modify the `constants.py` file to include the path to your downloaded model and SurrealDB connection details you can also use the CLI interface to set these.
-5.  **Run the script:** Execute the `step_0_process_input_embedding_model.py` script.
-This script will upload the embedding model into SurrealDB.
-Please note that this step could take several hours depending on the size of the embedding model and the performance of your database.
     * CLI options:
          * -h, --help            show this help message and exit
          * -url URL, --url URL   Path to your SurrealDB instance (Default: ws://0.0.0.0:8000)
          * -ns NAMESPACE, --namespace NAMESPACE